hbcavalheri/map-elevation-Colombia/README.md

 # map-elevation-Colombia

-Topographic map of Colombia created in R and using ggplot.
+Map of Colombia created in R and using ggplot.

+The data for the elevation in: http://srtm.csi.cgiar.org/SELECTION/inputCoord.asp.